Remote Passenger Crash Survival

 - Keep a fire only if safe and needed

-- Rest whenever possible, exhaustion is dangerous
+- Rest whenever possible

 - Listen for aircraft and be ready to signal quickly